There are many copper snake look-alikes that are completely harmless.

 To add on, the Northern Watersnakes have almost the opposite patterns compared to Copperheads.
 They have a thicker part in the middle and a thinner part on the outer sides of its body.

-Essentially, they have heads that blend in with their necks, the patterns are the opposites, and they don’t have a yellow tail or eyes.
+Essentially, they have heads that blend in with their necks, the patterns are the opposites, and they don’t have a yellow tails or eyes.

 You just run in the opposite direction.
 Don’t try to grab the snake to strike it, though.

 Simple – wear some snake guards or high boots.
-Coppersnakes are usually on the ground, so if you have snake guards or boots that cover the ankle and lower part of your leg, you should be fine.
+Coppersnakes are usually on the ground, so if you have snake guards or boots covering the ankle and lower leg, you should be fine.

-In case you travel to one of the states listed above, you should definitely wear a snake guard.
+If you travel to one of the states listed above, you should wear a snake guard.
 If you don’t have any – here are some amazing ones on Amazon.

 Where do Copperhead Snakes live?